fanurs/data-analysis-e15190-e14030/README.md

 pytest tests/utilities/test_timer.py
 ```

-**When to do unit testing?**
+**When to do testing?**
-* Right after installation, run all tests to see if things are working correctly.
+* Right after installation, run the test to see if things are working correctly.
-* After changing any codes, run all tests to check in case things that were previously working are now broken, a.k.a. regression testing. [<b style="color: red;">Important!</b>]
+* After modifying any code, run the test to check in case things that were previously working are now broken.
+This is known as the "regression testing". [<b style="color: red;">Important!</b>]
 * You are also encouraged to write and run tests *while* developing the source code.
-This is often considered as the best practice, though sometimes a little too tedious.
+This is often considered as the best practice, though tedious.
 * Any other scenarios where you think there might be a chance to break things, i.e. server updates, conda environment updates, git merge with other collaborators, etc.